unrealircd/unrealircd-webpanel-plugins/README.md

 ## WARNING: USE AT YOUR OWN RISK

 ### Overview
 Welcome to the UnrealIRCd WebPanel Plugins repository.
-This repository contains a collection of plugins for the UnrealIRCd WebPanel, designed to enhance your experience and extend the functionality of your UnrealIRCd WebPanel.
+This repository contains a collection of plugins for the UnrealIRCd WebPanel, made by the community with love, designed to enhance your experience and extend the functionality of your UnrealIRCd WebPanel.

 ### Important Notice
 **WARNING: USE AT YOUR OWN RISK**